Youi-Lab/co2-ipi-sensors/README.md

 # co2-ipi-sensors
-Rest service co2 sensors made at IPICYT
+Rest service to store and retrieve  co2 IPICYT´s sensor data.

 1. Upload sensor id data into the database: